-What to Expect: Horno Baking at Taos Pueblo – UNESCO World Heritage Site
+What to Expect: Taos Pueblo Hands-on Horno Cooking Class – UNESCO World Heritage Site

-As you travel through New Mexican tribal lands, you’ll often see domed adobe structures in backyards.
+As you travel through New Mexican pueblos, you’ll often see domed adobe structures in backyards.
 These horno baking ovens offer heated arched doorways to yeasty goodness and while they can be used to roast meats or cook stews, they are often used to make baked goods including bread.

 Take your chance to not only visit Taos Pueblo, a World Heritage UNESCO site, but to participate in the decades long bread baking heritage while getting an insider perspective on traditional Puebloan life.
 With this tour, you’ll get a special immersive insider experience into the lifestyle of these multi-storied continuously inhabited adobe buildings, which have existed for over 1000 years.